Culture Tour in Haifa

-Use this page as a starting point for a Haifa walking tour, a free self-guided route, or the Roamee app for Haifa.
+Use this page as a starting point for a Haifa walking tour, a free route, or the Roamee app for Haifa.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Start at the top of the Baha'i Gardens (upper entrance on Yefe Nof Street) and walk down — the terraces descend to the German Colony.
 The Carmelit underground funicular connects lower and upper city.